DEPARTMENT OF LEARNING SCIENCES PROGRAMS

 Computer Science Endorsement

 The computer science endorsement program is 100% online and designed for teachers who are interested in adding computer science to a current, renewable teaching certificate held in another content area.
-Candidates who successfully complete the program are prepared to effectively teach computer science courses at the pre-kindergarten through 12th-grade level.

 The program has four courses: